Venue: Council Chamber - Civic Centre. View directions

 Officers be authorised to release the budget provision to undertake an audit of all trees owned by Runnymede Borough Council in the financial year 2023/24.

-The Committee was asked to consider a report which detailed the delivery method and costs associated with the procurement and implementation of the Automatic Number Plate Recognition (ANPR) systems in four Council owned car parks.
+Approval of ANPR in 4 Car Parks Reason for exemption from publication This report discloses the budget available to the Council for a procurement exercise, which would put the Council at a commercial disadvantage when seeking to secure the best possible value for money for these works.
+Minutes: The Committee was asked to consider a report which detailed the delivery method and costs associated with the procurement and implementation of the Automatic Number Plate Recognition (ANPR) systems in four Council owned car parks.
+In

-In July 2021, the Environment and Sustainability Committee approved the Parking Services Review where three distinct phases were agreed.
-Phase 1 and 2 had been successfully implemented.
+the Parking Services Review where three distinct phases were

 It was resolved:

-To recommend to Corporate Management Committee that: a capital estimate in the sum of £146,000 for the purchase and implementation of the new pay and display machines be approved; and
+To recommend to Corporate Management Committee that: a capital estimate in the sum of £146,000 for the purchase and implementation of the new pay and display machines be approved; and That, subject to the Corporate Management Committee approving the capital estimate detailed above, the Committee approved; a) the release of the revenue provision set aside in the General Fund Revenue Budget and Business Plan for the ongoing additional support and maintenance costs; and

 b) a procurement process via the ESPO 509_23 (Lot 1) Framework Agreement to provide pay and display machines in relation to Council owned car parks.